Lyn-DA/simply-meditation/README.md

 - Includes a little info about where the user can find out more information on the site regarding meditation techniques, classes and enquiries
 - Includes three hyperlinks that correlate with the titles: Techniques, Classes & Enquires, and directs the user accordingly across the site
 - Includes a background image that covers the whole section, an image that leads nicely on from the above image displaying the quote
-- The overall section is fully responsive, when viewed on smaller devices it changes from four vertical sections to three horizontal sections
+- The overall section is fully responsive, when viewed on smaller devices it changes from four vertical columns to three horizontal rows
 - This section is valable to the user as it provides direction regarding where to find out more information and how to make an enquiry